Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Visual RAAG subgroups of right-angled Coxeter groups

 We have established that $D'$, together with $\mathcal H'$, satisfies (1) and (2) of Claim~\ref{claim:lambda-edge-right}.
 If (3) still fails, we may repeat the process above.
 Since each individual iteration involves moving one $\L$-edge from the image of $\mathcal H$ to the right, this process eventually stops.
 After finitely many iterations, we arrive at a disk diagram $\tilde D$ such that all three conditions hold. \end{proof}

 For the rest of the proof we assume, without loss of generality, that $D, \mathcal H, p, w,$ and $x$ satisfy the conclusion of Claim~\ref{claim:lambda-edge-right}.

 We now analyze closed chains which intersect ${\mathcal H}$.
 First consider the case that there are no such chains.
 This includes the case when $\L$ has a single component.
 Since $\mathcal H$ is a closed chain, it defines a loop in $\L$.
 (See Observation~\ref{obs:lambda_paths}.)
 On the other hand, since no chains intersect $\mathcal H$, the union of the edges of $\partial D$ dual to the hyperplanes of $\mathcal H$ is a continuous subpath (with label $(a_0a_1)(a_1a_2) \cdots (a_sa_0)$).
-Applying the following claim to this subpath, we conclude that the $\L$-path defined by $\mathcal H$ is simple, a contradiction.
+Applying the following claim to this subpath, we conclude that the $\L$-loop defined by $\mathcal H$ is a cycle.
+This contradicts $\mathcal R_1$.
 (The claim will be used again later in this proof.)

 \begin{claim} Let $\nu$ be a subpath of $\partial D$ labeled by a product of $\L$-edges.
 Suppose there exists a closed chain $\mathcal X$, such that each edge of $\nu$ is dual to a hyperplane in $\mathcal X$.
 It follows that the label of $\nu$ is $(x_1x_2)\cdots(x_{n-1}x_n)$, where $x_1, x_2,\dots, x_n$ are the labels of the hyperplanes of $\mathcal X$ dual to $\nu$, in order.
 Furthermore, the $\L$-path through vertices $x_1, \dots x_n$ is simple.